 I have been going through my video games backlog.
 I finally beat Nova-111,developed and published by Funktronic Labs.
 It was a fun addicted little sci-fi puzzle game.
 I still have yet to collect all the scientists!
-The game was originally released on 2015 and I bought it a few years ago.
+The game was originally released in 2015 and I bought it a few years ago.
 I played it on Steam which it’s currently on sale for $2.49 until July 7, 2022!
 Woah what a deal.
-For that price, it’s better than going to the theme park and/or it is a good substitution for anti-depressant pills.
-It’s a feel good game that gives you that lighthearted solitary escape.
-Then again, this game appeal to me because I’m an introvert who don’t do well in crowds and no, that doesn’t
+For that price, it’s better than going to the theme park, and/or it is a good substitution for anti-depressant pills.
+It’s a feel-good game that gives you that lighthearted solitary escape.
+Then again, this game appeals to me because I’m an introvert who doesn’t do well in crowds, and no, that doesn’t

 about it other than it’s great if you are looking for a turn-based game that progressively gets harder.
 The end boss took me about an hour before I finally learned the moves and strategy.
 I became so good at it that when I played the stage again, it only took me 5 minutes or so to beat.
-It’s just show that practice makes perfect.
+It just shows that practice makes perfect.
 No one is born good.
 Anyone can get better if they keep practicing.
 I am only saying this because I realized that as a kid, I used to be very harsh on myself.
 Everything had to be perfect.
 Isn’t it a silly mindset?

 Attempted baking on 2018. .
 Even though cookies weren’t pretty, it was still good with a glass of milk.🥛 I still have yet to find a good cookie recipe that won’t clog my arteries.

 Speaking of games, I went back to playing Dark Souls DLC and Drakengard 3 and plan to focus on my unbeaten games for Playstation3.
 Finally, I might be able to write something about Yoko Taro games in greater detail.
-They are thought provoking and weird.
+They are thought-provoking and weird.
 You can find my notes here.
 However, a part of me feels like I have outgrown all that “deep thinking” stuff.
 Not to say, I have the answers to life’s mystery (woah such a bold statement.
 I feel like I know nothing at all), but the older I get, the more pragmatic I become and I am okay with that.
 It keeps me curious.
 It keeps me entertained because I get bored easily.
 Did I just contradict myself?

 It’s not much.
 Normally I post on Monday, but it really depends on my mood now.
 Until next time, see ya!